JoseMariaAlvarez/TeamUpBackUpJava/README.md

 Java project to make a security copy of a Team Up calendar, given an API key, the calendar id, and the initial and final dates, in YYYY-MM-DD format.
+These values are set in a configuration file, called configuration.properties.
+The path and prefix of the output CSV file is also in this file.

 Calendar events are saved to a CSV file, one event per line, and a ICalc file.
 This latter version is to be improved.